paradajz/website/_posts/2017-12-14-opendeck-on-arduino.md

 ## EDIT:

 As of OpenDeck v3.0.0 pre-compiled Arduino binaries are part of the [release on GitHub](https://github.com/shanteacontrols/OpenDeck/releases).
 Also, pre-configured Arduino boards are now available on [Tindie](https://www.tindie.com/stores/paradajz/).

+## EDIT 2:

+See status of Arduino [here](https://shanteacontrols.com/2019/07/02/status-of-opendeck-on-arduino).